nashpitre/nashpitre.github.io/blog/_posts/seeing progress with my workouts.md

+---
+layout: post
 Date: 05/18/2015
-Permalink: may-workouts
+permalink: may-workouts

-# Seeing Progress With My Workouts
+title: Seeing Progress With My Workouts
+---

 This month, I simplified my workouts and my goals for what I want.
 As someone who never lifted weights, doing a complete workout seemed out of my reach for the moment.
 I tried to follow some routines, but nothing seemed to stick.